aws-samples/ec2-former2/README.md

 ## Getting started

-Download the [CloudFormation template](template.yaml) and provision it in your AWS console.
+Download the [CloudFormation template](https://raw.githubusercontent.com/aws-samples/ec2-former2/main/template.yaml) and use it in your AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template).
+The EC2 instance to be provisioned must be in a network with internet connectivity; you can select [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) and one of the [default subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#default-subnet).

 Once provisioned, go to Outputs section.

 ![outputs.png](./images/outputs.png)